particle-iot/docs/src/content/guide/getting-started/build.md

 Particle libraries are hosted on GitHub, and can be easily accessed through through all of Particle's development tools including the Web IDE.

-To include a firmware library in your Particle project, open the library drawer, search for the corresponding library for your sensor or actuator, and click the `Include in App` button.
+To include a firmware library in your Particle project, open the library drawer, search for the corresponding library for your sensor or actuator, and click the `Include in Project` button.
 Including a library in your project will add the library dependency to the `project.properties` file that will be compiled with your project when it is verified or flashed to your target device.

 Read on for detailed instructions to include a firmware library in your Particle application with Build.